-We can learn to apply various bits of useful information on preventive conservation.
+We can learn to apply various bits of useful information on basic preventive conservation.
 Why?

 The first mothers ever learned to roll the big rock over the entrance of the cave overnight to stop the predators from coming in and eating you while you slept because they knew that prevention is better than lamentation.

 In the case of museums, galleries, libraries and home collections, prevention is better than restoration.

 This is why I am giving you a tiny introduction to preventive conservation.
 I say tiny because there are thousands of entire websites and books on the topic, but here are some basics.
 I will address more in future posts.